devtut/generate/docs/python/incompatibilities-moving-from-python-2-to-python-3.md

 ```

-As can be seen from the example, for `Python2` the value of `x` was leaked: it masked `hello world!` and printed out `U`, since this was the last value of x when the loop ended.
+As can be seen from the example, in Python 2 the value of `x` was leaked: it masked `hello world!` and printed out `U`, since this was the last value of `x` when the loop ended.

-However, in `Python3` `x` prints the orignally defined `hello world!`, since the local variable from the list comprehension does not mask variables from the surrounding scope.
+However, in Python 3 `x` prints the originally defined `hello world!`, since the local variable from the list comprehension does not mask variables from the surrounding scope.

 Additionally, neither generator expressions (available in Python since 2.5) nor dictionary or set comprehensions (which were backported to Python 2.7 from Python 3) leak variables in Python 2.